virejdasani/CodeForces-Solutions/README.md

 # CodeForces

-Theses are all the solved problemsets from CodeForces.com
+Theses are solved problemsets from CodeForces.com